Henry Raeburn Dobson: Post-war years

 After the War, Raeburn left London and went back to live in Edinburgh.
 It was also around that time that his Belgian 'adventure' started (see further).

 His first own post-war studio in Edinburgh was at 12, Shandwick Place, in the Georgian part of the city.
 He occupied this studio from 1941 until 1947.
 Before that, he had been exhibiting at the gallery of the art dealer and collector Mathieson, in Frederick Street.
 It was in Shandwick Place that the portraits of Bill, Janette and Andrew Blackwood Dobson, his cousins, were painted.
-Shandwick Place is the street leading west from Princes Street at what is known in Edinburgh as the West End (of Princes Street).
-It is part of the western extension of the New Town, but many of the Georgian buildings have been replaced with Victorian and later buildings.
 No. 12 is now a nightclub.
 In Raeburn's time however it contained suites of showrooms and studios, while on the top floor there might have been an apartment.

 Raeburn's studios always faced north.
 Raeburn indeed always rented spaces facing north, because northern light is the best light for painting.
 He especially liked to paint when the sky was bright blue with some clouds at the horizon, to reflect the northern light.

-It must also have been around the end of the 1940 that he met his life companion, Miss Evelyn Wight.
+Around the end of the 1940 he met his life companion, Miss Evelyn Wight.
 They met at the Royal Scottish Dance Society in Edinburgh.
-Evelyn Agnes Mark Wight, was the daughter of George Wight and Catharina Mark, and born 26 July 1900 in Edinburgh.
-Raeburn and Evelyn were often seen at Jenners in Princes Street, having their afternoon tea.
+Evelyn Agnes Mark Wight, the daughter of George Wight and Catharina Mark, born 26 July 1900 in Edinburgh.

-They remained very good friends, until she died from a heart attack at her home at 13, Leamington Terrace, Edinburgh on 2 April 1985, only a few weeks before his own death.
+She died from a heart attack at her home at 13, Leamington Terrace, Edinburgh on 2 April 1985, only a few weeks before Raeburn's own death.